 - April 30: Contribution to Kingston Field Naturalist newsletter

-- March 5: East side near neighbour meeting discussing findings from early work in the fall, upcoming site work, including tree management plan, site mobilization, site safety, and more.
+- March 5: Eastside near neighbour meeting discussing findings from early work in the fall, upcoming site work, including a tree management plan, site mobilization, site safety, and more.
 View the presentation

 - March 6: Project team staff spoke at the River Park board meeting and went through the latest information on laydown areas, early work studies and next steps.

 - March 8: An e-newsletter was issued informing residents the latest near-neighbour project team presentations are now available on the website as well as notes from the east side meeting on March 5

 - March 18: An East Shore Work Notice was sent out to the east side listserv explaining work activity that will start the week of March 25 along Gore Road and near the Kingston Frontenac Public Library (Pittsburg Branch).